midorikuma/TitleShader/README.md

 # TitleShader
 This is a Resource Pack Shader that can call and display shaders from the title command.

-Shaders from the glsl file for Shadertoy can be displayed on Minecraft using the title command.
+Shaders written in glsl files for Shadertoy are displayed on Minecraft using the title command.